dfirsov/easycrypt-zk-code/rewinding/README.md

-# Rewinding and reflection library.
+# Rewinding and Reflection Library

 This folder contains results associated with rewindability of adversaries and reflection of probabilistic programs as distributions.